abousselmi/open-research-testbeds/README.md

 # Research Testbeds

-A list of available research testbeds
+A list of available research testbeds.
+This list is maintained in best effort mode.
+Help is welcome.

 ## Distributed Systems